getcarina/getcarina.com/_tutorials/026-interlock-on-carina.md

 ### Next step

-Run your first containerized application by [Getting started on Carina](/docs/tutorials/getting-started-on-carina/).
+Run your first containerized application by [getting started on Carina](/docs/getting-started/getting-started-on-carina/).

 <!--
 TODO: Use the text below when that tutorial is back in for M2.